Uniswap/docs/docs/sdk/v3/guides/01-background.md

 #### Wallet Utilities

 `wallet.ts` offers the ability to query a wallet (whether connected via an extension or defined in code/config) for its balances and other essential information.

+#### Pool Infroamtion

+`pool.ts` contains the basic querying of pool information when not essential / core to the relevant guide

 #### Display Utilities